Wild Foods, we need more of them

 But I’d like to cover a few items that are in short supply as well as list the vast number of products that we do have in stock and the return of some popular ingredients too.

-Firstly, we are coming to the end of several really bad years with respect to the harvests of a range of wild foods including wattle seeds (to make Wattleseed™, the roasted product and please note that we still have stock of Wattleseed™ extract); pepperberries; munthari; and bush tomatoes.
+Firstly, we are coming to the end of several really bad years with respect to the harvests of a range of wild foods including wattle seeds (to make Wattleseed™, the roasted product and Wattleseed™ extract); pepperberries; munthari; and bush tomatoes.

-We are also coming near the end of our stocks of riberries but should see supplies hold out until the new season starts in November/December.
+We are also coming near the end of our stocks of riberries (due to large forward orders in hand) but should see supplies hold out until the new season starts in November/December.
 The good news is that it looks like the new season crops should be pretty solid.
-We will know early in the New Year so join me in crossing fingers and hoping that Climate Change doesn’t get in the way of our expectations.
+We will know early in the New Year so join me in crossing fingers and hoping that the Climate Crisis doesn’t get in the way of our expectations.

 And on another positive note, we have Paperbark back in stock and are packing sheets as flat packs as well as rolls.
 The flat packs give you more pieces of bark for cooking or display.